How To Save Seeds and Free Printable Seed Packages

 How To Save seeds and Free Printable Seed Packages To Store Them: save the seeds of your favourite plants to grow again next year.

 Discover how to save seeds from plants so you can grow them again.
 Easy step by step.
-Plus create your own adorable free printable seed packages that will keep them dry, dark and safe.
+Plus create your own adorable free printable seed packets that will keep them dry, dark and safe.
 Perfect for gift giving too.

 Today I spent a little time out in the garden harvesting seeds.
 I love my beautiful flowers, and saving seeds is the perfect way to enjoy even annuals year after year.
 It’s really easy to do too.